Spacemen 3: 1988

-Peter Kember had purchased an unusual electric guitar near the end of 1987: a Vox Starstream made in the late 1960s.
-This guitar incorporated several in-built effects, including fuzz and Repeat Percussion (or Repeater).
-The latter was a unique tremolo type, almost delay-like effect, and Kember would use it heavily on Spacemen 3's future output.
-One of his first compositions featuring this effect was the eponymous "Repeater" (a.k.a.
-"How Does It Feel?").
-"Repeater" and two other new songs also composed by Kember – "Revolution" and "Suicide" – were debuted on the European tour in early 1988.
-All three songs would feature on the next studio album, Playing with Fire.
 Around spring 1988 Kember was using his 4-track recorder to develop his ideas and several songs for the next album.

 Recording for Spacemen 3's third studio album, Playing with Fire, started in June 1988.
-Their new manager, Gerald Palmer, booked ARK Studios in Cornwall for a month.
-These sessions were not particularly productive however and they left a week early.
+Palmer, booked ARK Studios in Cornwall for a month, though these sessions were not particularly productive.
 ARK Studios only had 8-track facilities and some of Spacemen 3's recordings were accidentally wiped by the in-house sound engineer.
 Rough demos were managed for Kember's "Honey" and Pierce's "Lord Can You Hear Me?".
 They still did not have a drummer at this point.

 New bassist Will Carruthers made his first live appearance with Spacemen 3 at London Dingwalls on 20 June, where they were supported by My Bloody Valentine.
 It was after this gig that a confrontation occurred between Kember, Pierce and his girlfriend Kate Radley.
 Tired of Radley's persistent presence around the band of late – at recording sessions, touring and backstage at gigs – Kember enforced an agreed 'no girls on the bus' policy and barred Radley from boarding the tour van, leaving Pierce and Radley to find their own way home.